JoseAngelManeiro/BusSantiago/README.md

 Module responsible for **domain logic** and **data access**.
 It exposes only the models and interfaces located under `org.galio.bussantiago.core`.

-All implementation details (repositories, data sources, use cases…) are kept **internal** to enforce a clean separation of concerns.
+All implementation details (repositories, API clients, Room databases, use cases…) are kept **internal** to enforce a clean separation of concerns.

 ---